 The second reason can be explained by the psychological phenomenon known as inattentional blindness, which occurs when an individual fails to perceive an unexpected change in plain sight.
-Inattentional blindness became an internet sensation in 2012 when a video posted asking viewers how many white shirted players passed a ball.
+Inattentional blindness became an internet sensation in 2012 when a video was posted asking viewers how many white-shirted players passed a ball.
 Intently focused on the task at hand, more than 50% of the viewers failed to recognize a woman in a gorilla suit in the middle of the picture.
 Even people with phishing awareness training are susceptible to inattentional blindness.

 Computer vision and natural language processing needed to identify fake logins

 IRONSCALES has the ability to identify fake login pages because of the AI, computer vision, deep learning and natural language processing (NLP) technology built into our self-learning email security platform.